Skip to main content

 WMA Shooting Ranges

 Recreational shooters are proving to be a major contributor to wildlife conservation.
 When shooters purchase sporting arms and ammunition, manufacturers then pay an excise tax to the federal government that must be distributed to the states for wildlife conservation efforts.
 It's a user pay, user benefit system, and recreational shooters along with hunters and anglers are top players in ensuring that conservation happens and that wildlife abounds for those who love the outdoors.
-And with recreational shooting on the rise, the Wildlife Department is working to help meet the demand for places to shoot including the most recent completions at Packsaddle WMA in Ellis County and Kaw WMA in Kay County.
+And with recreational shooting on the rise, the Wildlife Department is working to help meet the demand for places to shoot including the most recent completions at Packsaddle WMA in Ellis County, Kaw WMA in Kay County, and Atoka WMA in Atoka County.

 Detailed rules will be posted at each range or for more information contact the wildlife biologist in that area.